 No school for the deaf

-Every morning Getu and Metsu took paper and any other materials they could find, and followed the other children to school.
+Every morning Mestu and Getu took paper and any other materials they could find, and followed the other children to school.

 But the school gates closed in front of them.
 They weren’t allowed in because they are deaf.